by Orysia Khimiak – Aug 4, 2022 7:39:19 AM • 8 min

 How would you explain to a child what you do?

 I would explain it using the example of a factory.
 You make metal materials out of raw materials, and metal parts using a machine.
 I do the same with sound.
 We receive raw audio recordings (from the customer).
 We process them and check if this output suits us.
-After that, we use our AI models "as a machine" and make sound conversions - our "factory parts,” as it were.
+After that, we use our generative AI models "as a machine" and make sound conversions - our "factory parts,” as it were.

 When sound meets AI